Biraj Bhakta Shrestha

-Biraj Bhakta Shrestha (विराजभक्त श्रेष्ठ) is a Nepalese politician and the past Minister of Youth and Sports serving since 6 March 2024 to July 2024.
+Biraj Bhakta Shrestha (विराजभक्त श्रेष्ठ) is a Nepalese politician and the current Minister for Energy, Water Resources and Irrigation.
 He is a member of Rastriya Swatantra Party.
 He was elected to the House of Representatives from Kathmandu 8 in the 2022 general elections.
 He secured victory over the runner-up candidate by a margin of approximately five thousand votes.

+In the 2026 Nepalese general election, which took place after the Gen Z revolutions, He won decisively in Kathmandu-8 with 24,592 votes.
+His nearest rival, Suman Sayami of the Nepali Communist Party, received only 3,217 votes, failing to cross the vote threshold, and all other candidates forfeited their election deposits.

 He previously served as a member of the inaugural Bagmati Provincial Assembly from the Bibeksheel Sajha party list.